Tantely Andrianarivo

-René Tantely Gabrio Andrianarivo (born 25 May 1954) is a former Malagasy politician who was Prime Minister of Madagascar from 23 July 1998 to 31 May 2002, under President Didier Ratsiraka.
+René Tantely Gabrio Andrianarivo (25 May 1954 – 31 August 2023) was a Malagasy politician who was Prime Minister of Madagascar from 23 July 1998 to 31 May 2002, under President Didier Ratsiraka.

 Life and career

 Andrianarivo was born in Ambositra, Amoron'i Mania, in 1954.
 During Ratsiraka's first period in office (the Second Republic), Andrianarivo served in the government as Minister of Industry, Energy and Mines.

 Following Ratsiraka's victory in the 1996 presidential election, Andrianarivo became Deputy Prime Minister and Minister responsible for Economy and Finance in the new government of Prime Minister Pascal Rakotomavo, named on 27 February 1997; he was one of three deputy prime ministers, along with Pierrot Rajaonarivelo and Herizo Razafimahaleo.
 Following parliamentary elections held in May 1998, he was named Prime Minister by Ratsiraka in July to replace Rakotomavo.
 During the 2002 election dispute between Ratsiraka and Marc Ravalomanana, which eventually led to Ratsiraka being forced into exile, Andrianarivo announced a state of emergency imposed by Ratsiraka following Ravalomanana's declaration that he was president on 22 February.
 In the following months the two rival governments struggled for control of the island.
 On 27 May 2002, Ravalomanana's forces raided the prime minister's residence in Antananarivo — the last government building in the capital still under the control of the Ratsiraka government — and detained Andrianarivo; Ravalomanana's prime minister, Jacques Sylla, took over the residence.
 In response, Ratsiraka said he would not participate in planned talks until Andrianarivo was released.